Magnetic Field Line Chaos, Cantori, and Turnstiles in Toroidal Plasmas: Chaos

-When an electron pressure gradient exists along chaotic magnetic field lines, \citep*{Boozer:2024b} showed that the electric field required for quasi-neutrality gives $\vec{E}\times\vec{B}$ flows that lead to plasma transport at a Bohm-like rate.
-A variation in the electric potential, $\partial \Phi/\partial \ell = e \partial P_e/\partial \ell$, is required to keep the rapidly moving electrons together with the slowly moving ions.
+When the electron pressure, $p_e$, has a gradient along chaotic magnetic field lines, \citep{Boozer:2024:Electric} showed that the electric field required for quasi-neutrality gives $\vec{E}\times\vec{B}$ flows that lead to plasma transport at a Bohm-like rate.
+A variation in the electric potential, $en\partial \Phi/\partial \ell = \partial p_e/\partial \ell$, where $n$ is the electron number density, is required to keep the rapidly moving electrons together with the slowly moving ions.
 The exponentially large dependence of the separation of neighboring field lines with $\ell$ leads to increasing $\vec{E}\times\vec{B}$ flows until a balance in electron and ion transport is achieved.
 The required Bohm-like level of transport across the magnetic field lines is important for sweeping in impurities in tokamak disruptions and for transport in non-resonant stellarator divertors.

-Velocities can also be chaotic by having chaotic stream lines.
-In a chaotic flow, each streamline, $\bm{\vec{x}(t)}$ with $\bm{d\vec{x}/dt = \vec{u}(\vec{x},t)}$, has neighboring streamlines that increase their separation exponentially with time.
+The velocity of a flow can also be chaotic by having chaotic streamlines.
+In a chaotic flow, each streamline, $\vec{x}(t)$ with $d\vec{x}/dt = \vec{u}(\vec{x},t)$, has neighboring streamlines that increase their separation exponentially with time.
 A chaotic magnetic field requires a dependence on all three spatial coordinates.
 A chaotic magnetic field has chaotic magnetic field lines, which are defined at fixed instants in time.
 However, a chaotic flow requires a dependence on only two spatial coordinates when the flow is time dependent.
 The failure to appreciate the implications explains the origins of fundamental misconceptions in the theory of magnetic reconnection, Section \ref{Sec:reconnection}.
-As discussed in \citep*{Boozer:2025b} when the flow velocity of magnetic field lines is chaotic, the ideal evolution of a magnetic field in a two-spatial coordinate system gives an exponential increase of the field strength.
+As discussed in \citep{Boozer:2025:Magnetic}, when the flow velocity of magnetic field lines is chaotic, the ideal evolution of a magnetic field in a system with only two spatial coordinates produces an exponential increase of the field strength.
 When the field depends on all three spatial coordinates, a chaotic flow velocity makes the field lines chaotic while producing only a moderate increase in the magnetic field strength.